vendu/vaaja/usr/games/mjolnir/doc/MJOLNIR.md

   - digital bank robbery; iron bar or lock-pick, camo operation, c4, switch room, black box, network sniffing, packet deciphering, packet forging to access the account database
+  - y2k38; 32-bit timestamp cannat encode times after 03<.14:07 UTC on Jan 19,
+    2038. a malicious hacker gets hired to fix bank data systems, but plants a trojan to do a few huge transfars from big company accounts to anonymous accounts in Europe, then shuts the system down (hopefully wiping the transfer logs), then brings the system back up as if nothing happened
+    - bank tapes, bank database documentation
 - mainframes
   - direct access to mainframe let's you clone and steal the tape of the core war warriors that have ruled the machine
+  - other software
+    - DBG       - warrior debugger
+    - RCED      - redcode editor
+    - TAP       - network sniffer
 - terminals
   - equipped with punchcard readers to play core war on in-dungeon mainframes

+## magic and spells

+Mjolnir spells are typically written on scrolls.
+These spells include
+- spell of see monsters; shows all monsters on the level
+- spell of see hidden objects; shows all hidden objects on the level
+- spell of see map; shows level map

 ## game interface